 Citizen Commentary: 1.
 Mr. Frank Wilhelme presented the Board with a petition signed by 260 petitioners, asking the Board to direct the Zoning Administrator to enforce the Township’s R1 residential zoning ordinance as it pertains to the operation of a gun range, which is not a permitted use in R1 zones.
 This petition is NOT about the right to bear arms but rather about enforcement of the township’s R1 Zoning Ordinance.
 He goes on by stating the group is not opposed to gun ranges per se, but believes they belong in areas such as agricultural land not in proximity to residential areas.
 This matter has been on the Board Agenda several times over the past year.
 The petitioners wish to know how the Board plans to respond to their concerns and the timeframe in which it plans to act.
 Let the Minutes show the Board’s acceptance of these signatures.
 2. Rita Service states that as elected officials you represent the people of the community.
 3. Dave Barr states that paving of US 31 between Campbell Road and Barnes is scheduled to begin the day after Labor Day.
 4. See next item, B. Consent Agenda.

 CONSENT AGENDA: The Zoning Administrator Report is removed for discussion; all others are accepted as prepared.
 Cook asked for update on the Templin property, etc. Graber gave an update on situations in the Township, such as blight, A-Ga-Ming construction, new owners at the airport, new owners of Peterson’s restaurant, The Inn in the Village for sale, trailer being removed and a house torn down in Eastport.
 We now have access to the Sec of State license plate lookup and she was able to ticket a motorhome parked overnight in the Day Park trailer lot.
-She has asked the Treasurer to create a line item in accounting for Day Park Violations.
+She has asked the BOARD to create a line item in accounting for Day Park Violations.
 She needs the Clerk to update the Fee Schedule.
 Motion by Cook to approve Zoning Administrator Report is seconded and passed 5-0.

 SPECIAL REPORTS AGENDA: Mr. Petersen reported that an Ordinance change in the Ag Zone that would allow farm worker housing has been sent to the County for their comments before action by the Board.
 An application for development at A-GA-MING PUD has been received.